 top of page

-The reality is that your restaurant might be profitable yet still losing money due to waste, mismanagement, honest errors, or fraudulent activities.
-And if your restaurant isn't profitable, your financial statement should help you understand why.
+The truth is, your restaurant could be profitable but still losing money because of waste, mismanagement, honest mistakes, or fraudulent actions.
+If your restaurant isn't making a profit or if it's not maximizing its profit potential, your financial statements coupled with your budget should help you identify the reasons why.

 Check your balance sheet

-If your income statement is inaccurate, your balance sheet can help give you an indication of the situation.
-You'll want to look for things like negative numbers and have a basic understanding of changes in balances from month to month.
-If your bookkeeper or accountant made a mistake, doesn't close out the month properly, or if something dishonest were occurring, the balance sheet is a great way to potentially identify the problem.
+If your income statement contains errors, your balance sheet can provide insights into the situation.
+You should check for negative figures and have a fundamental understanding of how balances change from month to month.
+If your bookkeeper or accountant made an error, failed to close out the month correctly, or if any dishonest activity is occurring, the balance sheet can be an effective tool for detecting the issue.

 Confirm that your bank account is reconciled

-If your bank account isn't reconciled prior to reviewing your financials, it means that your financials aren't complete and truly accurate.
-We also recommend that at the end of each month you view your bank statement along with your income statement.
+If your bank account hasn't been reconciled before you review your financials, it indicates that your financials aren't fully complete or accurate.
+We also suggest that at the end of each month, you examine your bank statement alongside your income statement.

-Although your bank statement will differ from your GAAP-compliant financials, it can be extremely helpful if you have a good understanding of how your cash flow works in comparison to your income statement.
+Even though your bank statement will vary from your GAAP-compliant financials, having a solid grasp of how your cash flow compares to your income statement can be very beneficial.

 Make sure your POS menu items are categorized correctly

-Your Point of Sales system is probably the most important piece of software in your restaurant.
-It records every dollar coming in and out, and each of those dollars must be categorized correctly if you want to have good information about your restaurant's performance.
+The Point of Sale system is likely the most crucial software in your restaurant.
+It tracks every dollar received, and each dollar must be accurately categorized to provide reliable insights into your restaurant's performance.

-Failure to confirm that all of the data in your POS is categorized correctly will result in incorrect financial statements.
-This will include incorrect data related to sales, cost of goods sold, incorrect percentages, the potential to pay incorrect tax amounts, and more.
+Not ensuring that all data in your POS is correctly categorized will lead to inaccurate financial statements.
+This could result in incorrect sales figures, cost of goods sold, erroneous percentages, the risk of paying incorrect tax amounts, and other issues.

 Understand the drawbacks of basic accounting software

-When reviewing your income statement at the end of each month, the biggest drawback of basic accounting software is its limited ability to help identify problems or areas of potential improvement.
-You can view your bottom line, but there are limited indications that a problem might exist.
+When you review your income statement at the end of each month, a major limitation of basic accounting software is its restricted ability to identify issues or areas for improvement.
+While you can see your bottom line, there are few signs that a problem may exist.

-Because the restaurant industry is unique, your basic accounting software like QuickBooks and Xero will be missing key features that provide critical information to your restaurant.
-We're specifically talking about your prime cost for food and labor, which can account for 55% to 70% of your total revenue.
-Other drawbacks will include things like handling tips, tracking changes in ingredient costs, costing out recipes, understanding your breakeven point, inventory management, using various accounting periods, customer support from people who know your industry, and more.
+Due to the unique nature of the restaurant industry, basic accounting software like QuickBooks and Xero lacks essential features that provide crucial information for your restaurant.
+This specifically includes things like your prime cost for food and labor, which can comprise 55% to 75% of your total revenue.
+Other limitations include handling tips, tracking ingredient cost changes, costing recipes, understanding your breakeven point, using various accounting periods, and customer support from industry experts, among others.

-To address this issue, you may purchase third-party programs that can sync to your basic accounting software; however, we recommend that you purchase accounting software that's truly built for the restaurant industry like CooksTime or Restaurant365.
-These two accounting programs tend to offer things like more automation, more advanced third-party connections, and deeper insight into your business needs.
+To address this, you might consider purchasing third-party programs that can sync with your basic accounting software.
+However, we recommend investing in accounting software specifically designed for the restaurant industry, such as CooksTime or Restaurant365.
+These programs typically offer more automation, advanced third-party connections, and deeper insights into your business needs.

 Use alternate accounting periods

-A 13-month calendar divides the year into 13 months of 28 days each month.
+A 13-month calendar divides the year into 13 months of 28 days each.
 This helps you to review each month on an even playing field because each month will have exactly four weeks.

 A 4-4-5 calendar is also an option; however, it's better suited for quarterly reviews.
 It breaks down each quarter into 13 even weeks and gives a more consistent view of sales and other data across different years.